jaxendy/Guess-the-line/README.md

 9. Once the actual lines are available, the script will calculate distances and scores.
 10. Do as many games as you want, the csv updates iteratively so you can quit any time.

+***NEXT STEPS***

+The next step is to webscrape those files when they come out on twitter, so it would tell you the game and all you would have to impute is the guesses, then it would tell you the line and update the score automatically.
+Example:

+The game is: ALABAMA VS AUBURN

+Player 1 Guess: -7 <- imputed
+Player 2 Guess: pick <- imputed
+Player 3 Guess: -4 <- imputed

+THE ACTUAL LINE WAS -6

+Points:
+Player 1: 1.0
+Player 2: 0.0
+Player 3: 0.0

+Relative (The first player is +):
+Player 1 vs. Player 2: 1
+Player 1 vs. Player 3: 1
+Player 2 vs. Player 3: -1